emuise/code-structProdSem/scripts/manuscript/manuscript.md

 biomass and volume, which involve the use the statistical relationships with field data to transform the observations into more refined data products.
-Assessing which of these two (or combination of the two) approaches has stronger or weaker correlations with estimates of function provides insights into the choice of data used to build EBVs.
-Lastly, we examine how the primary and modelled structure attributes partition the variance of the DHIs within key biomes and forest types across a large environmental range, examining to what extent ecosystem and forest types impacts these relationships and thus providing insight into the applicability of these results globally.
+Assessing which of these two (or combination of the two) approaches has stronger or weaker relationships with estimates of ecosystem function provides insights into the choice of data used to build EBVs.
+Lastly, we examine how the primary and modelled structure variables partition the variance of the DHIs within key biomes and forest types across a large environmental range, examining to what extent ecosystem and forest types impacts these relationships and thus providing insight into the applicability of these results globally.

 # Methods